EliotKhachi/publicZk/202308041642/README.md

 # How Most People Escape the Scarcity Mindset

-It is difficult to completely escape the scarcity mindset, so most people resort to the cultivating a balance between power and your needs and desires.
+It is difficult to completely escape the scarcity mindset, so most people resort to cultivating a balance between power and their needs and desires.
 They do this through a combination of (1) acquiring power and (2) letting go of *some* of your needs and desires.

 ## Links
 [[Escaping The Scarcity Mindset](../202308041621/README.md)]